pokt-network/pocket-network-protocol/utility/README.md

 Off-chain data monitoring and reporting for some aspects of Fishermen activities serves three purposes:

 1. It reduces blockchain bloat which is one of the key goals of V1 and an absolute necessity if Pocket network is to grow successfully.
-2. It provides a method by which “mad man” actors and Fisherman/ServiceNode collusion can be detected and punished.
+2. It provides a method by which “mad man” actors and Fisherman/Servicer collusion can be detected and punished.
 3. Very importantly, it creates a testable, modifiable, tunable environment where large portions of the action and incentive system can be studied without risk of chain state errors.
 This tested and tuned incentive system is considered a prerequisite for the eventual codification of the system and translation into a fully self-enforced, decentralized solution (Phase II, AKA CastNet)

 Keep in mind that good actors by definition do not need to be incentivized to maintain the rules of the system. +2/3 of the network is assumed to want the network to run.
 Examples of this is how there's no incentive for Validators to propagate Byzantine Evidence in Tendermint and no incentive for Validators to destroy their ephemeral private keys in Algorand's BA.
 Or even in Hotstuff, there's no incentive for Validators to uphold the integrity of their 'LockedQC' values.

-In this case, the people monitoring the Fishermen are the DAO who's largely invested in Network security and integrity and the other network actors who are interacting with the fishermen and are highly incentivized to keep them in-check, like Apps and ServiceNodes.
+In this case, the people monitoring the Fishermen are the DAO who's largely invested in Network security and integrity and the other network actors who are interacting with the fishermen and are highly incentivized to keep them in-check, like Apps and Servicers.
 Apps rely on fishermen to enforce the network's decentralized Service Level Agreement.
-Nodes rely on fishermen to accurately shape their report cards against their peers.
+Servicers rely on fishermen to accurately shape their report cards against their peers.

 Vitalik on Social Coordination argument: